 There are multiple steps you can take to stay safe on a cruise ship, including:

-- Know the ship’s safety protocols before boarding: Take the time to read the guidelines that cruise ships are required to provide passengers outlining the measures they take to protect their passengers.
+- Know the ship’s safety protocols before boarding: Cruise ships are required to provide passengers with guidelines that outline the measures the cruise ship must take to protect passengers.
+Take the time to read those documents.

 - Be aware of your surroundings: Always be conscious of who is around you no matter where you are on the ship.
 Look for escape routes and places to exit in case of an emergency.